Eddking-QS/Eddking-QS/README.md

   <div>

 ### Web Development
-- Cookie Monster Portfolio Website: A simple portfolio website for your favourite cookie monster, designed with basic HTML and CSS.
+- **Cookie Monster Portfolio Website:** A simple portfolio website for your favourite cookie monster, designed with basic HTML and CSS.
 Check out the [project repository](https://github.com/Eddking-QS/HTML-Mini-Project-CookieMonster) for more details.
+- **CatPhotoApp:** A simple webpage for cats made with only HTML.
+Check out the [project repository](

   </div>